On the Role of Fiducial Structures in Minisuperspace Reduction and Quantum Fluctuations in LQC: Introduction

-As the restriction to a finite region seems to be only needed to make sense of the symmetry-reduced theory without being a priori required at the full theory level, it is natural to ask whether such an additional structure is just an auxiliary regulator devoid of any physical meaning or not.~The former viewpoint might seem reasonable at the classical level, after all the physical results of a local classical theory such as the dynamics of observables do not depend on the region $V_o\subset\Sigma$ over which the fields are assumed to be spatially constant\footnote{Here and in the rest of the manuscript we shall refer to both the integration region and its coordinate volume as $V_o$ unless otherwise specified as required from the context to avoid confusion between the two.} which can be then removed by taking the limit $V_o\to\infty$ once the Poisson brackets are evaluated.~Even at the classical level, however, a more systematic understanding of how $V_o$ enters the symmetry-reduction procedure would be desirable to inquire for a better understanding of its role in the full theory and for the validity of the minisuperspace description.~Arguments in favour of a physical role of $V_o$ have in fact already appeared in the literature, both at a classical and effective quantum field theory level.~In \cite{BojowaldMinisuperspacemodelsas,BojowaldTheBKLscenario,BojowaldEffectiveFieldTheory}, using the canonical effective methods of \cite{BojowaldEffectiveEquationsof,Bojowald:2006ww,BojowaldCanonicalderivationof}, an interpretation for the size of the region $V_o$ not as mere regulator but rather as the infrared scale of perturbative inhomogeneities was proposed by comparing the effective potentials of the quantum-mechanical minisuperspace models and the corresponding quantum field theory.~More recently, on the classical front, the fiducial volume $V_o$, or more precisely its ratio with the Planck volume, has appeared also in the study of the dynamical symmetries in gravitational minisuperspace models with two configuration degrees of freedom as e.g.~FRLW cosmology coupled to a massless scalar field and Schwarzschild black holes where it turns out to be related to the central charge of the Schr\"odinger symmetry algebra of such systems \cite{BenAchourSchroedingerSymmetry}.~In analogy with the role played by the average number of microscopic constituents in the hydrodynamic description of quantum many-body systems sharing the same symmetry, this suggests that $V_o$ should also play a role in setting the scale for how classical or quantum is the system \cite{BenAchourSchroedingerSymmetry}.
+As the restriction to a finite region seems to be only needed to make sense of the symmetry-reduced theory without being a priori required at the full theory level, it is natural to ask whether such an additional structure is just an auxiliary regulator devoid of any physical meaning or not.~This originated two opposite point of views in the LQC community and the interpretation of the fiducial cell has been long debated.~One point of view \cite{AshtekarQuantumNatureOf,AshtekarRobustnessOfKey,Agullo:2016tjh,AshtekarLoopquantumcosmology:astatusreport} is to consider the fiducial cell as an infrared regulator of purely auxiliary nature so that physical results should not depend on its choice.~This might seem reasonable at the classical level, after all the physical results of a \emph{local} classical theory such as the dynamics of observables do not depend on the region $V_o\subset\Sigma$ over which the fields are assumed to be spatially constant\footnote{Here and in the rest of the manuscript we shall refer to both the integration region and its coordinate volume as $V_o$ unless otherwise specified as required from the context to avoid confusion between the two.} which can be then removed by taking the limit $V_o\to\infty$ once the Poisson brackets are evaluated.~More subtle is the situation at the quantum level where \emph{non-local} quantum features such as flutuations and correlations might be affected by the choice of $V_o$.~Expanding on this, studies based on effective quantum field theory techniques \cite{BojowaldCanonicalderivationof,BojowaldMinisuperspacemodelsas,BojowaldTheBKLscenario,BojowaldEffectiveEquationsof,BojowaldEffectiveFieldTheory,BojowaldCriticalEvaluationof,Bojowald:2006ww} have suggested an interpretation for the size of the region $V_o$ not as mere regulator but rather as the infrared scale of perturbative inhomogeneities.~This scale should thus evolve along with the evolution of the universe and is expected to be subject to an infrared renormalisation.~In particular, close to the classical singularity, this scale is expected to become microscopic \cite{BojowaldTheBKLscenario,BojowaldCriticalEvaluationof}.~From this point of view, the limit $V_o \rightarrow \infty$, if possible, should be related to a renormalisation group flow and the size of the fiducial cell acquires physical relevance as a renormalisation scale.~The interpretation of this fiducial structure has in turn profound consequences on the validity of the \textit{effective equations} often exploited in LQC which, by capturing the qualitative behavior of quantum states sharply peaked onto classical trajectories at late times/large $V_o$, aim to incorporate the relevant quantum corrections into a smooth spacetime obeying effective modified dynamics.~The common belief in the literature \cite{TaverasCorrectionstothe,RovelliWhyAreThe,Corichi:2011sd,CorichiCoherentSemiclassicalStates} is that the effective dynamics is applicable and quantum fluctuations are negligible all the way from late to early times, close to the resolved classical singularity, which is at odds with the picture resulting from the second viewpoint mentioned above.